Please note that Tapas no longer supports Internet Explorer.

 Then she returned to her work.
 Michelle’s knees trembled.
 Trella led her to the last room at the end of the hall.
 Mei-Ling sat on her bed sharpening a kukri, the blade scraping rhythmically along the stone.

 Trella closed the door.
 Michelle looked like she might faint.
-She thought she just walked into her own execution.
+She thought she had just walked into her own execution.

 Trella took off her coat and opened the closet.
 An army shotgun attached to the closet door immediately caught Michelle's attention.